Vote'n'Rank: Revision of Benchmarking with Social Choice Theory: Case Studies

 \textbf{Results.}~\autoref{tab:ar_kendall} and~\autoref{tab:dp_iia} present the results except for the \textsc{VALUE} benchmark which is discussed in~\autoref{appendix:case_studies}.
 We find that methods tend to agree on the top systems, but \textit{Minimax} and \textit{Plurality} disagree on which ones are the worst.
 Despite high ARs on particular top/least-$k$ systems, the order of the systems on \textsc{GLUE} and \textsc{SGLUE} is different, which is indicated by the low correlation coefficients.
-The Pythagorean mean results are consistent with one another on the top-$7$ systems and may lead to different worst systems. $\sigma^{og}$ generally disagrees with $\sigma^{am}$ on the top and worst systems on \textsc{GLUE} but has higher ARs and correlation on \textsc{SGLUE}.
+The Pythagorean mean results are consistent with one another on the top-$7$ systems and may lead to different worst systems. $\sigma^{og}$ generally disagrees with $\sigma^{am}$ for the top and worst systems on \textsc{GLUE} but has higher ARs and correlation on \textsc{SGLUE}.

-At the same time, the DP results demonstrate that \textit{Dowdall} and \textit{Borda} produce zero or only one equal alternatives, while \textit{Minimax} and \textit{Plurality} treat a significantly larger number of systems as equivalent.
+At the same time, the DP results demonstrate that \textit{Dowdall} and \textit{Borda} produce only one pair of alternatives with the same score, whilst \textit{Minimax} and \textit{Plurality} treat a significantly larger number of systems as equivalent.
 The reason is that the rules initially intend to define the best alternative, and they are indecisive between the alternatives when utilised to rank.
 The IIA experiment shows that introducing a new system influences the \textit{Dowdall} and \textit{Borda} rankings.
 However, this tendency is less common for \textit{Copeland}, \textit{Minimax}, and \textit{Plurality} and is observed only up to $2$ times on \textsc{SGLUE}.